In 1967 English playwright Joe Orton was asked to write a script for The Beatles' third film.

 Orton was a celebrated playwright in the London theatre.
 The Beatles' manager Brian Epstein thought he might be the perfect writer for a Beatles film, and Paul McCartney had previously invested £1,000 in one of Orton's other plays, Loot.

-Walter Shenson, producer of the films A Hard Day’s Night and Help!, asked Orton to rework a draft script written by a now-unknown writer.
-In Orton’s diary entry for 12 January 1967 he noted that Shenson had called Orton’s agent and said that he had a script.
-Although Shenson considered it to be “dull”, he asked if Orton might take a look.
+Walter Shenson, producer of the films A Hard Day's Night and Help!, asked Orton to rework a draft script written by a now-unknown writer.
+In Orton's diary entry for 12 January 1967 he noted that Shenson had called Orton's agent and said that they had a script.
+Although Shenson considered it to be "dull", he asked if Orton might take a look.
 Orton agreed, and had read it by 15 January when he wrote: